Proposals for the United States to withdraw from the United Nations

 There have been various proposals for the United States to withdraw from the United Nations, where it is one of the founding members and one of the five permanent members of the United Nations Security Council.

-Alabama congressman Mike Rogers has called to leave the UN.
-Utah state representative Don Bush has claimed that many programs by the supranational entity have violated the US Constitution, such as the implementation of the International Court of Justice and the Law of the Sea Treaty, both of which the United States does not currently endorse.
+Alabama congressman Mike Rogers has called to leave the U.N.
+Utah state representative Don Bush has claimed that many programs by the supranational entity have violated the US Constitution, such as the implementation of the International Court of Justice and the Law of the Sea Treaty.

 Under President Donald Trump, the U.S. withdrew from the United Nations Educational, Scientific and Cultural Organization (UNESCO) and United Nations Human Rights Council (UNHRC) in October 2017 and June 2018 respectively.
 The United States also announced its intention to withdraw from the World Health Organization on July 6, 2020, effective one year later.
-However, this was later rescinded by Trump's successor as president Joe Biden.
+However, the withdrawals from the WHO, the UNHRC, and UNESCO were later rescinded by Trump's first term successor, president Joe Biden.
+Trump again initiated the withdrawal of the US from the WHO and UNESCO in 2025, during his second term.

 History

-Opposition to the United Nations and its predecessor, the League of Nations, has existed from the time of formation.
+Opposition to the United Nations and its predecessor, the League of Nations, has existed from the time of its formation.
 At the end of World War I, isolationists in the United States were successful in blocking the U.S. Senate ratification of the Treaty of Versailles negotiated by President Woodrow Wilson and by extension U.S. participation in the League of Nations.
 The John Birch Society, an anti-communist group founded in 1958, was opposed to US involvement from the society's beginning.
 From an early date they had bumper stickers with the slogan "Get the U.S. out of the U.N. and the U.N. out of the U.S.!"
 Another withdrawal advocate at the time was the National Review, which once editorialized that the UN should be "liquidated".

 More recently, on 27 February 2021, the Alabama Republican Party passed a resolution in support of U.S. withdrawal, citing perceived UN support for abortion, disarmament of citizens, climate control policies, and influence from socialist countries.